 “He sees education as transformational,” said Graham Weston, head of Rackspace Hosting Inc., a San Antonio-based Web services provider and a self-proclaimed political independent.
 “He’s been elevated through the ambition of his mother and the education afforded to him.”

-Weston meets monthly with Castro for lunch with a group that includes former Spurs owner Red McCombs, a Clear Channel Communications co-founder; supermarket magnate Charles Butt; Ed Whitacre, a former AT&T Inc. (T) chairman, and Richard Evans, chief executive officer of Cullen/Frost Bankers Inc. (CFR), which donated $50,000 to the ballot campaign.
+Weston meets monthly with Castro for lunch with a group that includes former Spurs owner Red McCombs, a Clear Channel Communications co-founder; supermarket magnate Charles Butt; Ed Whitacre, a former AT&T Inc. (T:US) chairman, and Richard Evans, chief executive officer of Cullen/Frost Bankers Inc. (CFR:US), which donated $50,000 to the ballot campaign.

 “We like the way the program was designed,” Evans said.